 It’s been awhile.
 Work obligations, as well as personal projects and other responsibilities, have taken precedence over updating my blogs.
 Of course, you can always find me on my Tumblr as well as Twitter & Facebook.
-Before I let another month get away, I thought I’d finally share an update to the film writing I’ve … Continue reading Film Writing Nov.
+Before I let another month get away, I thought I’d finally share an update to the film writing I’ve done for the last 6 months.
+I’ve broken topics up … Continue reading Film Writing Nov.
 2016 – April 2017

 Jess Franco 1930-2013 What follows is a collection of links to some of my posts at TCM’s Movie Morlocks from 2013.
 These are (in my estimation) the best and most interesting articles I wrote last year but you can read my entire output for 2013 at the Movie Morlocks if you peruse the archives.
-From … Continue reading 2013 at the Movie Morlocks
+From this point onward on I’ll be collecting links to my … Continue reading 2013 at the Movie Morlocks

 The British hairdresser who helped define the look of the swinging sixties has died.
-He’s probably best remembered for giving Mia Farrow her pixie cut during the making of ROSEMARY’S BABY, which she wore for years but the stylist also created signature looks for ’60s super model Peggy Moffitt, designer Mary Quant and actresses like … Continue reading Vidal Sassoon 1928-2012
+He’s probably best remembered for giving Mia Farrow her pixie cut during the making of ROSEMARY’S BABY, which she wore for years but the stylist also created signature looks for ’60s super model Peggy Moffitt, designer Mary Quant and actresses like Nancy Kwan, Carol Channing and his wife Beverly Adams.
+I … Continue reading Vidal Sassoon 1928-2012

 At the Britannica blog Raymond Benson has finished listing off his Top 10 Favorite Films of 1968 so if you’re interested in the final results stop by and give them a look.
-I’ve mentioned on numerous occasions how much I dislike making lists of favorite films myself since they’re limited by what I’ve seen and … Continue reading My Top 20 Favorite Films of 1968
+I’ve mentioned on numerous occasions how much I dislike making lists of favorite films myself since they’re limited by what I’ve seen and are subject to change at anytime.
+Roger Ebert recently asked … Continue reading My Top 20 Favorite Films of 1968

-Top: House with Laughing Windows (1976), Deep Red (1975) Middle: The Seventh Victim (1942) Bottom: Black Sabbath (1963), Picnic at Hanging Rock (1975) I wasn’t going to participate in Ed Hardy’s 31 Flicks That Give You the Willies List due to suffering massive list-making burnout following the recent Favorite Foreign Language Film poll (which I … Continue reading 31 Films That Give Me the Willies
+Top: House with Laughing Windows (1976), Deep Red (1975) Middle: The Seventh Victim (1942) Bottom: Black Sabbath (1963), Picnic at Hanging Rock (1975) I wasn’t going to participate in Ed Hardy’s 31 Flicks That Give You the Willies List due to suffering massive list-making burnout following the recent Favorite Foreign Language Film poll (which I still want to write about in more detail), but at … Continue reading 31 Films That Give Me the Willies

 This is all very funny.
 Today I am a star – and tomorrow? – Isabelle Adjani, 1977 One of my favorite actresses is the stunningly beautiful and incredibly talented Isabelle Adjani.
-Like many lovely actresses, it would have been easy for Adjani to take glamourous roles during her lifetime that accentuated her beauty and relied … Continue reading Isabelle Adjani – Making Art Out of Madness
+Like many lovely actresses, it would have been easy for Adjani to take glamourous roles during her lifetime that accentuated her beauty and relied on her batting her big blue eyes, but instead she … Continue reading Isabelle Adjani – Making Art Out of Madness

 The Cannes Film Festival turns 60 this week and that’s reason enough to celebrate all things fabulous and French, so I plan on doing just that throughout the next week until the festival wraps up.
-I haven’t come across many books written about the early days of Cannes but I can recommend Cannes – Fifty … Continue reading Vive La France!
+I haven’t come across many books written about the early days of Cannes but I can recommend Cannes – Fifty Years of Sun, Sex & Celluloid: Behind the Scenes at … Continue reading Vive La France!